Cray-HPE/docs-csm/operations/argo/Using_Argo_Workflows.md

         > Note: ```--no-retry``` will not work if the ```--force``` flag is also used.

-    1. If a workflow has already started, the current running process can be exited with ```control-c```.
+    1. If a workflow has already started, then the current running process can be exited with ```control-c```.
 The workflow will continue until all steps succeed or a step fails.
-If a step fails, the workflow will stop and will not retry.
+If a step fails, then the workflow will stop and will not retry.

 ## Starting a new workflow after a failed workflow

 Generally, any workflow that is partially complete has the right of way.
 A partially complete workflow is any workflow that is currently running or any workflow that has a failed step that prevented it from completing successfully.

 * To start an entirely new workflow of the same type (worker or storage) as a workflow that is partially complete, the ```--force``` flag must be used.
-This deletes the partially complete workflow, of the same type, and creates a new workflow.
+This deletes the partially complete workflow of the same type, and creates a new workflow.

-    (`ncn-m001#`) Example of starting a new workflow with ```--force``` flag
+    (`ncn-m001#`) Example of starting a new workflow with ```--force``` flag:

     ```bash
     /usr/share/doc/csm/upgrade/scripts/upgrade/ncn-upgrade-worker-storage-nodes.sh ncn-s001 --force
     ```

-* If there is a partially complete workflow and ```--force``` is not used when starting a new workflow of the same type, the initial workflow will be picked up where it left off.
+* If there is a partially complete workflow and ```--force``` is not used when starting a new workflow of the same type, then the initial workflow will be picked up where it left off.
 No new workflow will be created.